prahaladsharma/Chat_Flutter_app/README.md

 # flutter_app

-Flutter demo for pubspec.yaml with assets example for login page.
+Flutter demo for pubspec.yaml by using external lib like open browser.
 ## Getting Started

 This project is a starting point for a Flutter application.